jianhuayang/ExperienceDay/README.md

     ```
     Note when you first use a class that hasn't been imported, Android Studio will show the class name in red.
 You'll need to import the class.
 The keyboard shortcut to do the importing is 'alt' + 'enter'.

-11. Go back to the layout xml file you modified before, change the Button tag to include the following attribute:
+11. Go back to the layout file activity_main.xml you modified earlier, change the Button tag to include the following attribute:

     ```xml
     android:onClick="onButtonClick"